Chris Javier: PBA D-League

-Javier had an impressive stint with Racal Tile Masters in the PBA D-League.
+Javier had an impressive stint with the Racal Tile Masters in the PBA D-League.

 Professional career

 Javier was drafted fifth overall in the 2016 PBA draft by the Star Hotshots.

 On September 10, 2017, Javier, along with Allein Maliksi, was traded to the Blackwater Elite for Kyle Pascual and Riego Gamalinda.

 On September 18, 2020, he signed with the TNT KaTropa.
 He also had a stint with the team's affiliate 3x3 team, the TNT Tropang Giga, during the 2021 PBA 3x3 season.

-On June 3, 2022, he signed with the NorthPort Batang Pier.